ministryofjustice/technical-guidance/standards/storing-source-code.md

 Our GitHub organisation requires that you use two-factor authorisation.

-Ask the Digital Service Desk or a member of the webops team to add you to the organisation.
+Ask the [Digital Service Desk](https://mojdt.slack.com/messages/C59CX1RHN) to add you to the organisation.

 ### Private repositories